bluekvirus/Stage.js/implementation/HOWTO.md

 })
 ```
-Now, the values you collect from the layout through `getValues()` will contain a field `sub-fieldset-x` with all the values collected from that fieldset view.
+Now, the values you collect from the parent view through `getValues()` will contain a field `sub-fieldset-x` with all the values collected from that fieldset view.

 You can also control the nested editors through a dotted name path:
 ```
-layout.getEditor('sub-fieldset-x.abc'); //will get you editor `abc` in targeted fieldset.
+parent.getEditor('sub-fieldset-x.abc'); //will get you editor `abc` in targeted fieldset.
 ```

 **Note**: Normally, if you don't need to collect values per group, you can omit the `fieldset` property in the view's definition.
-Values will be merged with those from the parent layout view.
+Values will be merged with those from the parent view.

 ###Build a form
 As you can see from the above sections, you can build 2 types of forms through views:
 * Basic/Piece
     * Just use the `editors:{}` configure block in a view definition.
 * Nested
-    * Use a layout view together with nested views into regions.
+    * Use a view together with nested views into regions.
     * Name nested views with fieldset names to form a hierarchy if needs be.

-In a nested form view, may there be fieldsets or not, you can always use these APIs in the outer-most layout:
+In a nested form view, may there be fieldsets or not, you can always use these APIs in the outer-most view:
 ```
 this.getValues();
 this.setValues(vals, loud);
 this.validate(true|false); //true for showing the validation errors.
 ```
 The above APIs will automatically go through the regional views as well, if they too have the same functions attached.
-This enables a way to progressively build a form view through layout and regions and then still be used as a whole.
+This enables a way to progressively build a form view through regions and then still be used as a whole.

 Widgets